-Nina dos Santos is a London-based news anchor and correspondent.
+Nina dos Santos is a news anchor and correspondent based in London.

-She is the host of CNN Internationals twice-daily global business show World Business Today and regularly presents various feature shows including CNN Marketplace Europe and the Outlook series.
+She is the host of CNN Internationals twice-daily global business show World Business Today and regularly presents various feature shows and documentaries.

-Dos Santos has anchored a number of major news events for CNN, from the London Olympic Games to the Arab Spring uprisings and the devastating Tsunami that hit Japan in March 2011.
+Nina has anchored a number of major news events for CNN, from the London Olympic Games to the Arab Spring uprisings and the 2011 Japanese Tsunami.

-Upon joining CNN, Dos Santos obtained a series of global exclusives on the International Monetary Fund following the arrest of Dominique Strauss-Kahn in New York.
-She was the first journalist to get a copy of the former managing directors leaving letter, written in jail, and highlighted debate among female IMF staff about whether it was time for a woman at the helm.
+Upon joining CNN, Nina broke several stories on the International Monetary Fund following the arrest of its Managing Director Dominique Strauss-Kahn and was the first journalist in the world to get a copy of his leaving letter, written in jail.

-Dos Santos holds a BSc in Biological Sciences from Imperial College London and a Masters degree in Economics.
-She is a native speaker of English, French and Italian, and also speaks German and Portuguese.
+Nina holds a BSc in Biological Sciences from Imperial College London, a Masters degree in Economics and speaks five languages.

-Before returning to London in 2005, Dos Santos lived and worked in Italy for four years as a correspondent.
+Before returning to London in 2005, Nina lived and worked in Italy for four years as a correspondent.

 Follow Nina on Twitter @NdosSantosCNN